Veterinary Technician Exams

 The VTNE Eligibility Process

-The NC Board has the responsibility to approve you to sit for the VTNE.
-You will need to request a "degree conferred" transcript be mailed from your school to our office ASAP.
-The approval deadline is determined by AAVSB so please adhere to time sensitive dates.
+The NC Board no longer has the responsibility to approve VTNE applicants.
+You will need to contact the American Association of Veterinary State Boards (AAVSB) for questions you may have concerning the approval process and/or the requirements AAVSB.
+The approval deadline is determined by AAVSB so please adhere to their time sensitive dates.

 - Mid-March through mid-April

 - Mid-November through mid-December